Saturday 3 September 2022

-Held every year since 1989 in the Stubaital (Stubai Valley) near the city of Innsbruck in Austria's state of Tirol (Tyrol), the Schlickeralmlauf is a prestigious mountain running event that has attracted many professional athletes and ambitious amateurs from all over the globe.
+Held annually since 1989 in the Stubaital (Stubai Valley) near the city of Innsbruck in Austria's state of Tirol (Tyrol), the Schlickeralmlauf is a prestigious mountain running event that has attracted many professional athletes and ambitious amateurs from all over the globe.

-If this sounds too strenuous, you may prefer to register for the 7.4km race which starts a bit higher up the mountain and also ends on the Kreuzjoch.
-The route begins at 1,335m above sea level at the Mittelstation (middle station) of the Kreuzjochbahn, a gondola lift that runs between the valley and the Kreuzjoch.
+If this sounds too strenuous, you may prefer to register for the 7.2km race which starts a bit higher up the mountain and also ends on the Kreuzjoch.
+The route begins at an elevation of 1,361m at the Mittelstation (middle station) of the Kreuzjochbahn, a gondola lift that runs between the valley and the Kreuzjoch.

-Both routes, the kurze Strecke (short course) and the lange Strecke (long course), pass the Schlickeralm mountain restaurant (1,643m; pictured above).
+Both routes pass the Schlickeralm mountain restaurant (1,643m; pictured above).

 Map of the venue: